whneo97/duke/docs/README.md

 ### `sort` - Sorts the list based on the specified criteria.

 Sorts the list (and saves it) based on the criteria requested for by the user.
 Criteria include alphabetical order of task type, done state, alphabetical order of task description and chronological order of date / time.

+Requires input to be in the format `sort [criteria]`.

+List of `[criteria]`:
+* `description`: Sorts the list of tasks by order of task descriptions in alphabetical order.
+* `revdescription`: Sorts the list of tasks by order of task descriptions in reversed alphabetical order.
+* `type`: Sorts the list of tasks by order of type of task in alphabetical order.
+* `revtype`: Sorts the list of tasks by order of type of task in reversed alphabetical order.
+* `date`: Sorts the list of tasks by order of date from soonest to latest.
+* `revdate`: Sorts the list of tasks by order of date from latest to soonest.
+* `id`: Sorts the list of tasks by order of creation from earliest to latest.
+* `revid`: Sorts the list of tasks by order of creation from latest to earliest.
+* `done`: Sorts the list of tasks by order of done status with done tasks arranged first.
+* `undone`: Sorts the list of tasks by order of done status with undone tasks arranged first.

 Example of usage: